-This paper studies the interaction between the investment and rental-supply effects of securing land ownership which have been treated mostly in isolation.
-Based on a novel agricultural household model, I demonstrate that non-security barriers to long-term land rental contracts can attenuate the rental-supply effect by inducing the bias of the concurrent investment effect towards the endowed land to be self-cultivated.
-Intuitively, these non-security barriers, such as legal caps on contract durations and landlords' inclination for flexible short-term contracts, trigger the moral hazard of tenants not taking care of landlords' land-attached capital under short-term rental contracts.
-Because of this capital depreciation risk, potential landlords prefer to invest attached capital in the endowed land to be self-cultivated rather than rent out land at higher land ownership security.
+This paper studies the interaction between the investment and rental-supply effects of securing land ownership, which have been treated mostly in isolation.
+Based on a novel agricultural household model, I demonstrate that the investment effect will attenuate the concurrent rental-supply effect due to non-security barriers to long-term land rental contracts.
+Intuitively, these non-security barriers, such as legal caps on contract durations and landlords' inclination for flexible short-term contracts, trigger the moral hazard of tenants not taking care of landlords' long-term land-attached capital under short-term rental contracts.
+Because of this capital depreciation risk, potential landlords prefer to invest attached capital in the endowed land to be self-cultivated.
+This biased investment effect favors self-cultivation and thereby discourages potential landlords from renting out (more) land at higher land ownership security.

 I provide suggestive evidence on the countervailing investment and rental-supply effects of securing land ownership from Nicaragua, one of the poorest countries in Latin America.
 Using recent panel data of rural household surveys, I find that security improvement programs, mainly the World Bank's land administration program, significantly increased the amount of land-attached capital but not the area of rented-out land at the household level.
-By leveraging households' initial credit constraint statuses that affect their capacities to make land-attached investments, I show that the limited increase in the area of rented-out land is possibly due to the countervailing interaction between the investment and rental-supply effects as predicted by the theory.
+By leveraging households' initial credit constraint statuses that affect their capacities to make land-attached investments, I show that